|

 Looking for something else?
 Reply and let me know!
 Adam |

-Get exclusive, weekly insights and case studies rooted in 10+ years of product management and 5+ years of content marketing expertise.
+Get exclusive, weekly insights and case studies rooted in 10+ years of product management in tech.

 What separates click-worthy content from clickbait?
 One backs up its claims.
 The other exaggerates them.
 Even in tech, the same rule applies: if people can’t see the proof, they won’t buy the promise.
 It’s not enough to say your product or idea is amazing—you have to prove it’s worth believing.
 Without credibility, even the best story falls flat.
 Imagine all the 20-year-old self-proclaimed business gurus on Instagram selling you $10k coaching programs on how to be rich.
 Sure, maybe the top 1%...